 FIFA Ranking: 42 (Mar 2022)

 Australia has always been getting robbed.
 Between 50,000 and 65,000 years ago, the earliest ancestors of the Aboriginal people ventured from South East Asia and robbed the land by claiming ownership of a natural landscape and ecosystem.
-These highly spiritual and traditional tribes would honour the land that had become their home by saying ‘MINE!’ (and thereby legitimising any future claims of land ownership by settlers.
+These highly spiritual and traditional tribes would honour the land that had become their home by robbing the land from its rightful owners (no one) and saying ‘MINE!’ (and thereby legitimising any future claims of land ownership by settlers.
 Whoopsie!).
-They would bear the fruit of this robbery until 1788, until the arrival from Britain of the first fleet, carrying robbers a plenty, with the intention of creating a penal colony.
-Setting foot on land following the treacherous journey, the British colonisers then
+They would bear the fruit of this robbery until the arrival from Britain of the first fleet in 1788, which, carrying robbers a plenty, took to the seas with the intention of creating a penal colony.
+Setting foot on land following the treacherous journey, the British colonisers then took the torch of robbery and made it burn with a glow that still burns brightly today.

 Off the pitch, that was pretty much that.
 While on it, the robberies continued.